Updated: Sep 13

 It measures returns of mutual funds at different points of time, thereby eliminating any bias associated with returns calculated at a particular point in time.

 The above were some of the widely prevalent measures of mutual fund returns.
-While returns may be one of the major factors to review before choosing a mutual fund, it cannot be the sole factor based on which you choose your fund.
+While returns may be one of the major factors to review before choosing a mutual fund, it cannot be the sole factor based on which you choose your types of mutual fund returns.
 Past performance might not be an indicator of future returns.